AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_web.md

 ### Listen for chat group events

-You can call `listen` to listen for chat group events.
+Users can call `listen` to listen for chat group events.

 Refer to the following sample code to listen for chat group events: